-O'ER Arabia's desert sands

-The patient camel walks,

-'Mid lonely caves and rocky lands

-The fell hyæna stalks.
+O'ER Arabia's dese The patient can toold sover-, too 'Mid lonely caves The fell hyæna sta

-On the cool and shady hills

-Coffee-shrubs and tamarinds grow,

-Headlong fall the welcome rills

-Down the fruitful dells below.

-The fragrant myrrh and healing balm

-Perfume the passing gale;

-Thick hung with dates, the spreading palm

-Tow'rs o'er the peopled vale.

-Locusts oft, a living cloud,

-Hover in the darkened air,

-Like a torrent dashing loud,

-Bringing famine and despair:

-And often o'er the level waste

-The stifling hot winds fly;

-Down falls the swain with trembling haste,

-The gasping cattle die.

-Shepherd-people on the plain

-Pitch their tents and wander free;

-Wealthy cities they disdain,
+Arabia.

+On the cool and shady hills Coffee-shrubs and tamarinds grow, Headlong fall the welcome rills Down the fruitful dells below.
+The fragrant myrrh and healing balm Perfume the passing gale ; Thick hung with dates, the spreading palm Tow'rs o'er the peopled vale.
+Locusts oft, a living cloud, Hover in the darkened air, Like a torrent dashing loud, Bringing famine and despair :

+And often o'er the level waste The stifling hot winds fly; Down falls the swain with trembling haste, The gasping cattle die.
+Shepherd-people on the plain Pitch their tents and wander free; Wealthy cities they disdain, Poor,-yet blest with liberty.

+Cheerfulness.-The Cock.